 A single house remained for me.
-The pillowcase in my hands weighed on my arms as I stood before the looming ediface, staring down the weed-choked walkway that led to the front door.
+The pillowcase in my hands weighed on my arms as I stood before the looming edifice, staring down the weed-choked walkway leading to the front door.
 No other house on the block could boast such a plain and dirty appearance.
 The only evidence that someone lived there was a lonely pumpkin, smashed beneath the shoe of a teenage prankster.
-All in all, it was an unwelcoming sight, and for a moment I entertained the notion that I had gathered enough candy, that I could return home satisfied with my earnings, but I quickly banished the thought.
-I had sworn an oath.
-This would be the year that I approached the house that no one else dared.
-This would be the year that I laid eyes on its reclusive occupant.
+All in all, it was an unwelcoming sight, and for a moment I entertained the notion that I’d gathered enough candy, that I could return home satisfied with my earnings.
+I quickly banished the thought.
+I’d sworn an oath.
+This would be the year I approached the house that no one else dared.
+This would be the year I laid eyes on its reclusive occupant.
 This would be the year that, among my circle of friends, I became a legend.

-The door shifted just a crack when I knocked, pried slowly open by delicate fingers wrapped in the velvety softness of a black glove.
-A stillness flowed out, and though I bid my mouth to speak that sacred candy-winning phrase, I could produce no sound.
-My breath was stolen away, sucked into the sliver of darkness, and I could only stand with my arms outstretched in silent supplication.
+The door shifted just a crack when I knocked.
+It was pried slowly open by delicate fingers wrapped in the velvety softness of a black glove.
+Stillness flowed out, and though I bid my mouth to speak that sacred, candy-winning phrase, I could produce no sound.
+My breath was stolen away, sucked into the sliver of darkness.
+I could only stand with my arms outstretched in silent supplication.

-I took a few uncertain steps backwards as the lock clicked softly.
-I had held my breath throughout the encounter, and now I worried that my lungs would not work.
+I took a few uncertain steps backward as the lock clicked softly.
+I’d held my breath throughout the encounter, and now I worried my lungs wouldn’t work.
 Indeed, it took a powerful effort to draw the last of October’s cool air into my chest as I cast a final glance at the dirt-crusted windows and moldy stonework.
 Even as I watched, the tenuous influence of the streetlamp on the walls seemed to lessen, and I imagined the entire house vanishing before my eyes, swallowed up by the night.
 Would it still be there come morning?

-Tearing my eyes away, I looked down into my pillowcase at my prize.
-I had done it.
-Tomorrow I would show the candies to my friends as proof.
+Tearing my eyes away, I looked into my pillowcase at my prize.
+I’d done it.
+Tomorrow I’d show the candies to my friends as proof.
 Turning my back on the door, I retraced my steps, my eyes still captivated by the black wrappers.
 What kind of strange confections were they?
-I had never seen anything quite like them before.
+I’d never seen anything quite like them before.
 They held my attention in an iron grasp, beckoning my taste buds with their dark simplicity.
-I did not notice when I reached the end of the walkway, or when I crossed the sidewalk and stepped over the curb.
+I didn’t notice when I reached the end of the walkway, or when I crossed the sidewalk and stepped over the curb.

 I was suddenly blinded.
 My sack of candy gave way to white, and my ears burst with with the blaring of a horn.
 I braced myself, thought briefly of Mom and Dad, who were waiting for me to come home, and then—

 I was staring at the back of the car.
 The driver had jumped out and was kneeling over a small heap, stammering incoherently to himself.
 A gentle touch on my shoulder startled me, and I turned to find a black-gloved hand tracing a comforting line down my arm.
-The face to which the hand belonged was still undiscernible, shrouded as it was beneath its eerily translucent veil.
-The figure gestured elusively towards the candy which had spilled out from the bloody pillowcase, and encouraged me with a tender shove.
+The face to which the hand belonged was still indiscernible, shrouded as it was beneath its eerily translucent veil.
+The figure gestured elusively toward the candy that had spilled from the bloody pillowcase, and encouraged me with a tender shove.

-I strode timidly to where the car driver was fumbling with a cell phone; he did not see me as I bent down and scooped up the black-wrappered morsels.
-I was careful not to look too closely at the bruised fingers that only moments before had been clutching a sackfull of sweets.
+I strode timidly to where the car driver was fumbling with a cell phone.
+He didn’t see me as I bent down and scooped up the black-wrappered morsels.
+I was careful not to look too closely at the bruised fingers that only moments before had been clutching a sack full of sweets.

 The shrouded figure waited for me, its delicate fingers outstretched to receive me as I returned.
-Wrapping its slender arm around me, it shepherded me back towards the house.
-The door stood open, dark and welcoming, and I entered in, never to emerge.
+Wrapping its slender arm around me, it shepherded me back toward the house.
+The door stood open, dark and welcoming.
+I entered in, never to emerge.